We know how hard and frustrating is to navigate in all the variety of face painting supplies, especially if you’re a pure beginner.

 A good option for a beginner would be a menu board like this one that is sold on Etsy.

 If you are considering transitioning face painting into your job, then you may want to add business cards to your kit.
 There are a ton of business articles that can we discuss on our blog in case you decided to take this path.
 For instance:

-Case or bag to store and carry the setup
+Case or bag to store and carry your face painting supplies

 You can find a solution your own, hopefully, there is a wide range of cases…

-No matter how big or small your setup is at the moment, you’re going to need something to carry your supplies around in.
+No matter how big or small your setup is at the moment, you’re going to need something to carry around your supplies for face painting.
 You are only limited by your budget and imagination, and there are limitless options.